datamindedbe/conveyor-templates/.github/ISSUE_TEMPLATE/feature_request.md

 <!--- Thank you for keeping this note for the community --->

-**Which template does this features request change** for example project/pyspark
+**Which template does this features request change** For example project/pyspark

 **Tell us about your request**
 What do you want us to add and why

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+For example: I'm always frustrated when [...]

 **Additional context**
 Add any other context or screenshots about the feature request here.